What are the top books of 2020? From The New York Times bestsellers to the most popular new releases, here are all of this year’s must-read books.

 Bestselling author Erik Larson turns his attention to Winston Churchill’s first year as Prime Minister as he unites a nation in the face of the horrors of the London Blitz.
 With thorough in-depth research, Larson brings Churchill to life – sharing details on his political and personal life.
 At over 600 pages, you need to love history books to appreciate this thick tome.
 As long as you are expecting an informative read instead of a thrilling read, you’ll find this one of the top books of 2020.
 Read more →

 After writing about recovering a marriage rocked by infidelity in Love Warrior, Glennon Doyle has a new memoir about her love story with US soccer star Abby Wambach.
 Doyle details how she found herself by realizing her true power comes from within and not from the expectations others put on her.
-Part self-help and part-memoir, Untamed has spent months on the New York Times best seller list and was Reese’s Book Club pick for April.
+Part self-help and part-memoir, Untamed has become one of the best selling nonfiction books of 2020, spending months on the New York Times bestseller list.
 Read More →